 - Sorry, I don’t speak Portuguese Desculpe, não falo português

-I loved my trip to Portugal.
-Although I started with my parents, I did the rest of the journey solo.
-As stated, one week in Portugal is not enough to explore the country thoroughly, but it’s a starter for first timer’s.
-I enjoyed my trip and loved exploring lesser known towns like Coimbra and Aveiro.
+I thoroughly enjoyed my one week in Portugal.
+While I started with my parents, I continued the rest of the journey by myself.
+Although one week in Portugal is not sufficient to explore the country in its entirety, it is a good starting point for first-timers.
+I relished my trip and particularly enjoyed exploring the less popular towns such as Coimbra and Aveiro.

 Here are some of my favourite travel tips and resources.